 Students who withdraw from a course after the census date may apply for an amendment to enrolment and fees in special circumstances if they can demonstrate that special circumstances have impacted upon their ability to study.
 The special circumstances must be supported by documentary evidence.

 Special circumstances, as outlined on the Study Assist government website for HECS-HELP students and FEE-HELP students, are those which include, but are not limited to, medical, family, personal, employment or course related circumstances which were:

-Requests for an amendment to enrolment and fees under special circumstances should be made using the Application for Amendment to Enrolment and Fees in Special Circumstances form.
-The form should be sent to Student Finance within 12 months of the student undertaking or withdrawing from the course(s) for which they seek amendment or remission.
+Requests for an amendment to enrolment and fees under special circumstances should be made using the Application for Amendment to Enrolment and Fees in Special Circumstances online form.
+The form should be completed within 12 months of the student undertaking or withdrawing from the course(s) for which they seek amendment or remission.
 This requirement may be waived in circumstances where the student can demonstrate that lodgement of the application within the timeline was not possible.
 However late acceptance of the application does not guarantee that the amendment will be granted.

 Student Finance will notify the applicant of the decision in relation to their request within 20 working days of the receipt of the request.

 If the request for post-census amendment to enrolment is granted the University will:

 Please note that charges for the Student Services and Amenities Fee (SSAF) and any SA-HELP debt will not be removed when an application is granted.